DeluxeHust/Project-I-Java-Web-JSP-MVC/README.md

 + username: admin
 + password: admin

-You can change this acc in your database, in Admin table .
+You can change this acc in your database, at Admin table .

 If you have any question, contact me: fb.com/deluxe.psk (Lĩnh Phan)